 The PGW for which the test applies and that fail to meet this precondition fail the test by definition.

-Execution Steps
+Execution Steps:

 Execute the following steps:

 1. The tester intercepts the VPN packets between the P-GW and PDN, as well as the GTP-U packets between P-GW and S-GW/UE;